What is bad art?

 Why “Bad” Art Gets Attention

-1. It’s new, different, or reinterpreted.
+1. The art is new, different, or reinterpreted.

 I’ve personally looked at art that was sold for millions and let out a “psh, I could do that.”
 And yeah, a lot of us probably could replicate the art that we deem as “bad”, but that’s not the point.
 It doesn’t matter how many people are capable of creating that same composition.
 It doesn’t matter how simple the art is or how easily it can be replicated.
 It’s about who did a new thing first.